 Searing the Cabbage

 Start by preheating your oven to 350F as well as a 10-12 inch cast iron skillet on the stove over medium heat.
 Remove the outer leaves of the cabbage and slice down the middle through the core.
 Store half of the cabbage in the fridge for another use.
 Cut the remaining half into quarters, removing the core if desired.
-Once the pan is hot, lightly spray cooking spray on the cabbage and salt well on all sides.
+Once the pan is hot, rub canola oil onto the cabbage and season well with salt.
 Add enough canola oil to coat the bottom of the pan.
 Place all four cabbage pieces into the skillet, making sure there is a sizzle.
-Allow to cook for four to five minutes on each cut side until browned.
+Allow to cook for three to four minutes on each cut side until browned.
 Be sure to add more oil as necessary to keep the bottom coated.
+Repeat until all three cut sides are browned and remove all cabbage to a plate.

-While cooking the cabbage, rinse off anchovies and combine tomato paste, garlic, gochujang, coriander and cumin.
-After the cabbage is seared the three cut sides, remove to a plate.
+While cooking the cabbage, rinse off anchovies and set aside.
+Next combine tomato paste, garlic, gochujang, coriander and cumin in a small bowl and set aside.
 If necessary, add more canola oil to coat the bottom of the pan and add the tomato paste mixture.
-There should be a sizzle, continuously stir for two minutes while it reduces.
-Next, add the anchovies and allow them to dissolve into the sauce.
+There should be a sizzle and then continuously stir for two minutes while it reduces.
+Next, add the rinsed anchovies and allow them to dissolve into the sauce.
 Cook for another minute until the sauce has darkened in color and reduced.
 Carefully, add about two cups of water to the pan and dissolve the paste.
-Bring the sauce to a simmer and gently nestle in the cabbage.
+Bring the sauce to a simmer and gently nestle in the cabbage including any pieces that have fallen off.

 Braising the Cabbage

 Place the entire skillet into the oven on a middle rack for 30 minutes.
 After 30 minutes, flip the cabbage pieces and cook for another 30 minutes.
 The cabbage should be tender and well coated in the sauce.
-Add in a rinse can of chickpeas and toss to coat in the sauce.
+After 60 minutes of total cooking, add in a rinse can of chickpeas and toss to coat in the sauce.
 Cook for another 5-10 minutes in the oven until chickpeas are heated through.

-Remove from the oven and salt to taste.
+Remove from the oven and season with salt to taste.
 Serve with hearty bread and garnish with fresh chopped parsley.
 Be sure to add plenty of cabbage, chickpeas and sauce to each plate.

 You May Also Like